wp-plugins/spam-master/readme.txt

 Very few plugins will actually show the statistics we packed into spam master.
 Selected Protection Level, Total Website Users, Total Spam Blocked, Total Number of Threats you are Protected from, Spam Learning, Status of RBL Spam Servers, and a list of the last 5 users registrations with (user id, registration date, user status, name, username, and email).

+Makes no use of Javascript or Ajax to keep your website fast and conflicts free

+**IMPORTANT: Free Protection Version only protects you from hotmail, msn, live and outlook spam**

+IMPORTANT: Full Protection Version requires paid RBL license to work and protects you from thousands of spam sources [Full Protection License Link](http://wordpress.techgasp.com/spam-master/)

-IMPORTANT: Makes no use of Javascript or Ajax to keep your website fast and conflicts free
+Makes no use of Javascript or Ajax to keep your website fast and conflicts free

 **Spam Master... keeps your professional wordpress clean**